nearform/the-graphql-workshop/deck.md

 - Exposes a GraphQL `POST /graphql` route
 - Listens on port 3000
+- Has schema which includes an `add` function that returns sum of two numbers
+- Has a resolver for the add function that returns the sum
 - Responds with the JSON object if add function supplied with parameters (x:5, y:3)

 ```json